A photo of a bride and groom of middle eastern decent getting married to represent - What Is Romantic Love?

 I don’t believe in unconditional love due to my attachment issues, which are either the cause or the result of my borderline personality disorder.
 I often wonder if I love my mum or not, which is another reason why I ask about how love is for other people, in order to try to work out if I do or not.

-This also makes me concerned about if I’ll be able to love my children, should I have them, due to my issue with love and attachment.
+This also makes me concerned about whether I’ll be able to love my children, should I have them, due to my issue with love and attachment.

 Surely, doesn’t all love have conditions, to an extent?
 Otherwise, you risk being taken advantage of in one form or another.
 This might not always be domestic abuse, but also being taken for granted and cheated on.